Church Safety: Cover The Basics First

 Of course, in our next game, we tried to adopt that move.
 After all, it looked/sounded cool.
 The problem was, we weren’t that good.
 No, that’s putting it too mildly.
 We pretty much stunk.

 The team we were playing against was better.
 They were bigger, stronger and more talented.
 Their skills were superior to ours.
-That little move wasn’t going to make up for the fact that we couldn’t block, run, pass or tackle that well.
+That little move wasn’t going to make up for the fact that we couldn’t block, run, pass or tackle as well.
 In short, no flashy trick was going to make up for the fact that we didn’t have the basics covered.

 Church Safety vs Church Security: Does the Name Matter